Class 4: Liturgy from the Book of Common Prayer

 Worship is the arena in which God recalibrates our hearts, reforms our desires, and rehabituates our loves.
 Worship is not just something we do; it is where God does something to us.
 Worship is the heart of discipleship because it is the gymnasium in which God retrains our hearts.From “You are what you love: the spiritual power of habit“

-Anglican spirituality is both corporate and personal, designed to shape our hearts, minds, and desires not only on Sunday but on every day.
+Anglican spirituality is both corporate and personal, designed to shape our hearts, our minds, and our desires not only on Sunday but on every day.
 Therefore, the Prayer Book gives forms for corporate worship through the church year and additional forms for personal devotion on a daily basis.
 The 1979 and 2019 versions do the latter differently, as explained below.

 The Daily Office of the 1979 Prayer Book is based on a two-year cycle which goes through most, but not all of the Bible, with readings each day from the Old Testament, and a New Testament Epistle and one of the four Gospels, plus one or more Psalms.